Whitewashing (beauty): Public figures

-Critique
+Effects

-The reasons for altering skin tone in advertisements are believed to be primarily marketing purposes, more specifically directly appealing to whiter ethnicities, which are generally the strongest target groups in consumer-driven areas such as Europe and America.
-Skin tone manipulation can also reflect the implicit beauty standards or ideals that the marketers perpetuate.
-Beauty whitewash is criticized for distorting general perceptions of reality, exuding a twisted sense of beauty, and having a negative influence on women, children, and communities alike.
+The reasons for altering skin tone in advertisements are believed to be primarily marketing-related, specifically to appeal to whiter ethnic groups, which are generally the primary target audiences in consumer-driven markets such as Europe and the United States.
+Skin tone manipulation can also reflect the implicit beauty standards or ideals that marketers perpetuate.
+Beauty whitewashing has been criticized for distorting perceptions of reality, promoting a distorted sense of beauty, and negatively affecting women, children, and communities alike.

-These Eurocentric ideals are forced upon people of color, creating hierarchies within their own communities.
-Ultimately, whitewashing creates social tension not only between White and non-White communities, but also between groups who resemble the more established beauty standards, such as lighter-skinned African Americans, and the groups who do not, including darker-skinned African Americans.
+These Eurocentric ideals are imposed on people of color, creating hierarchies within their own communities.
+Ultimately, whitewashing creates social tension not only between Black and White communities but also between groups that more closely resemble established beauty standards, such as lighter-skinned African Americans, and those that do not, including darker-skinned African Americans.
 This phenomenon can apply to both men and women of color.

-Kai Nelson believes that whitewashing has a negative impact on children in African American communities as well.
-The media does not always give an accurate view of the races that they are depicting, resulting in a diminishment of self-confidence in African American children.
-Nelson states that children interpret the altering of skin color in the beauty industry negatively, and can develop a viewpoint that they are "unattractive" and "undesirable".
-Because of the lack of Black role models in popular media, this causes them to see the Caucasian community as the "default race".
+According to a 2016 undergraduate paper by Kai Nelson, whitewashing has a negative impact on children in African American communities.
+The media does not always present accurate portrayals of the racial groups it depicts, resulting in diminished self-confidence among African American children.
+Nelson states that children may negatively interpret the alteration of skin color in the beauty industry and develop the view that they are "unattractive" and "undesirable".
+Because of the lack of Black role models in popular media, children may come to see the White community as the "default race".

-As Ronald Hall describes in his Journal of Black Studies, whitewashing has caused people of color to develop a "bleaching syndrome" which causes an internalization of preference for the dominant, or White, culture's ideals.
-This results in people of color developing a contempt for dark skin because it is regarded as an obstacle for assimilation.
+In the Journal of Black Studies, Ronald Hall argues that whitewashing has caused people of color to develop a "bleaching syndrome," which involves internalizing a preference for the ideals of the dominant, or White, culture.
+This results in people of color developing contempt for dark skin because it is regarded as an obstacle to assimilation.
 However, despite adopting white cultural values, people of color are still barred from full assimilation.